Skip to main content

 What is FGLI?

-Undocumented/DACA students include individuals living in the US without US citizenship and those in the Deferred Action for Childhood Arrivals (DACA) program.
+Undocumented/DACA students living in the US without US citizenship or Permanent Residency and those in the Deferred Action for Childhood Arrivals (DACA) program.
 DACA is a two-year program that allows for work authorization with a Social Security number, license, and state ID.
 DACA eligibility is not open to all undocumented students.

 Our dedicated staff can help connect you to FGLI communities and resources in our office and across campus and help make your transition to Northwestern successful.
 No question is too small or too big.
-From academic goal-setting to learning how to set up a budget, we are equipped to help you navigate your first year and beyond.
-We can't wait to hear from you!
+SES also has a student facing space for FGLI students to study and hangout.
+We even have snacks and coffee/tea!

 Getting involved in FGLI programs and communities